flirtyquizcontact-rgb/love-and-flirty-quiz-policy/privacy_policy.md

 | **Google Play Billing** | Secure payment processing | [https://play.google.com/about/play-terms/](https://play.google.com/about/play-terms/) |

 We **do not sell**, **rent**, or **trade** user data.
+App may show cross-promotion for our other apps; no personal data is shared.
 All third-party SDKs operate under their respective privacy and compliance frameworks.

 ---